We Want To Know If The Applicant Can Afford The Rent

 Property Management Basics

-3. Deal with HOA/COA.
+3. Handle all matters with HOA/COA.

-5. Ensure compliance with state laws, local ordinances, licensing requirements, association rules, Fair Housing laws, insurance requirements, IRS requirements.
+5. Ensure compliance with state laws, local ordinances, licensing requirements, association rules, Fair Housing laws, insurance requirements, and IRS requirements.

-6. Manage and dispatch handymen as needed.
+6. Manage and dispatch handymen when necessary.

-Northern Virginia Rental Management Resources
+Northern Virginia Property Management Resources